Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: MGF-based Network Calculus and Analytic Combinatorics

 \begin{proof} As $F_A(\theta, z)$ is geometric, we have $[z^{n+m}]F_A(\theta, z) = e^{\theta\rho_A(\theta)m}[z^n]F_A(\theta, z)$.
 Since $D(s, t) \leq A\deconv S(s, t) = \sup_{u\leq s} A(u, t) - S(u, s)$, then for $\theta >0$,

 To obtain the second to last equality, we applied the Hadamard product to a geometric series as in Equation~\eqref{eq:hadamard} with $z=1$.
 We now recognize the $ (t-s) $-th term of a geometric series with ratio $e^{\theta\rho_A(\theta)}$, so is a bounding generating function for the departure process. \end{proof} \begin{corollary}[Probabilistic backlog bound] Let us denote $q(t)$ as the backlog at time $t$.
-Then,
+Then, under the same assumptions as in Lemma~\ref{lem:output},

 \end{corollary}